 If an email in a workflow is active, it will say Active under the subject line.
 If you'd like to pause a workflow email, click Edit on the workflow.
 Then edit that particular email, and unpublish it.

 How it Works for Customers

-Your customers will receive Workflow updates as email messages with links to any files you've attached.
-The emails will be addressed from you (or whatever you have entered as your Full Name in your settings menu).
-These emails are addressed from firstname.lastname@example.org, but if a customer hits "reply" on the email, their reply will be sent to you.
+Your customers will receive workflows as email messages with links to any files you've attached.
+The emails will be addressed from you (or whatever you have entered as your Full Name in your settings).
+These emails are addressed from firstname.lastname@example.org, but if a customer hits "reply" on the email, their reply will be sent to your support email.

-Test out the customer experience for yourself by "buying" this free example Workflow.
+Test out the customer experience for yourself by "purchasing" this free example Workflow.

-If your customers have Gumroad accounts, all of these updates will be visible in their Gumroad libraries.
+If your customers have Gumroad accounts, all of these emails will be visible in their Gumroad Library.

-You can verify that a customer is supposed to be receiving updates updates or not by searching for their name or address in your Customers tab.
-If they have opted out of updates from you, there will not be a checkmark next to the words Receives updates.
-If they are set to receive updates, there will be a checkmark, for example:
+You can verify that a customer is supposed to be receiving emails or not by searching for their name or email address in your Audience dashboard.
+Click their name to open their customer drawer.
+If they have opted out of emails from you, there will not be a checkmark next to the words Receives posts.

 You can toggle their ability to receive updates by clicking or unclicking this checkmark.